gvwilson/thirdbit/_posts/2005/2005-05-04-misdirection-and-javascript.md

 <p>A similar effect seems to have played a key role in the success of
 some of today's biggest software technologies.
-Unix, DOS, Perl, the web---they all just kind of grew while the grownups were worrying about something else, until one day, everyone turned around and said, "Hey, this is huge!"</p>
+Unix, DOS, Perl, the web—they all just kind of grew while the grownups were worrying about something else, until one day, everyone turned around and said, "Hey, this is huge!"</p>